 - Log-in to the IROA System using the user ID and password.
 View and update your personal information on-line and create your own password.
 Make sure to fill in the Security Question and Answer.
 We strongly recommend you use a one word answer in lower case characters.

 - Submit on-line a recent portrait (head and shoulders) photograph.
 The photograph must be uploaded in JPEG format, exactly 120 pixels wide by 160 pixels high and no greater than 30k in size.
 No application will be considered without a current photograph.

 - You must then click on the Generate my points card link and print the Points Card for your use.
-You then work as a Provisional Range Officer for a minimum of 2 Level III sanctioned matches (in any discipline).
-These matches must be entered on-line and at each of these matches the Points Card must be signed by the IROA supervising Official.
-You must register the points for these two matches on-line and the completed signed points card must be sent to IROA.
+You then work as a Provisional Range Officer for a minimum of 2 Level III or higher sanctioned matches in the discipline you applied for.
+Matches worked by a Provisional Stats Officer can be in any discipline.
+At each of these matches the Points Card must be signed by the IROA supervising Official.
+You must register the points for two of these matches on-line and the completed signed points card must be sent to IROA.

 Following receipt of the Points Card, the applicant's name will be circulated to all IROA members.
 The IROA Executive Committee will then consider the application for full membership.